The Board of The Accountability Round Table values members of the organisation and is ultimately answerable to them.

 Our aim is to engage with members in meaningful and productive ways in order to achieve our objectives.

-Applications to join the Accountability Round Table can now be made online.
 Below is a short introduction to ART for potential members.
 We look forward to receiving your application.

 The Accountability Round Table welcomes the interest of all who share a deep concern that confidence in democracy, as an essential element of civilised governance, is now seriously depleted and important principles have been subordinated to very short term political vision.

 As Trump’s America epitomizes, populism is either embraced, or answered with contempt.
 Both approaches are profoundly inappropriate.
 One cultivates a disdain for facts, for evidence and for expertise.
 The other unnecessarily alienates populist adherents and generates an unwillingness to accommodate difference.
 The result is a loss of the essentials of civilized society, among them; decency, a respect for difference, and an ability to project political aspirations into a vision that addresses the significant issues for the nation.

 ART’s reason for being is to press for reforms that can restore trust in democracy.
 What follows is designed to give those contemplating membership of ART a sense both of the organisation itself and of how solutions to the democratic deficit might be pursued.